Inventoryframework/inventoryframework.github.io/index.md

 It is NOT an inventory to fully replicate the mechanics of any specific game.
 If you want your system to behave like a specific game, you will have to implement those specific mechanics yourself.
 This system does try to provide you with the functions and data to replicate most inventory systems.

 This plugin does not provide an interaction system for you, but an interface system is integrated as that's the foundation of nearly every interaction system I've seen.
-This is done so it�s more flexible to a project's interaction system.
+This is done so it's more flexible to a project's interaction system.
 Some use on-click, some use linetrace or something else, but at the heart of most of them is an interface handling the interaction.
 This is designed to be replaced, as most people already have an interaction system already in place.

 This plugin does not contain any game-ready art, only demo-ready art.
 This is purely an inventory system for you to integrate with your game.
 This is mainly done to reduce bloat and integration pains.